ck011604/database-project-app/README.md

 ### `npm install`

 node_modules never gets put into the repository because of the large size.
 By running this command, it downloads all of the packages needed.
 Do this everytime.
+Usually it will say there are high issues or something like that.
+Ignore them and whatever you do don't npm audit them or they will cause more issues.

 ## Turn local server on